Hammad214508/Quarantine-Coding/README.md

 # Quarantine-Coding
 Programming questions during Covid-19 pandemic.
-Using Leetcode top interview questions :
+Using Leetcode top interview questions.
+The question description can be found in the files themselves.

 1. Add Two Numbers